InfraGard National Members Alliance and Middle Tennessee InfraGard Members Alliance History

 InfraGard is a partnership between the FBI and the private sector that began in 1996.
-It is an association of persons who represent businesses, academic institutions, state and local law enforcement agencies, and other participants dedicated to sharing information and intelligence to prevent hostile acts against the U.S. In 2003, the private sector members of InfraGard formed the “InfraGard National Members Alliance” (INMA).
+InfraGard is a non-profit organization serving as a public-private partnership among U.S. businesses, individuals involved in the protection and resilience of U.S. critical infrastructures, and the Federal Bureau of Investigation.
+In 2003, the private sector members of InfraGard formed the “InfraGard National Members Alliance” (INMA).
 The INMA is a non-profit Delaware Corporation with a 501(c)3 status.
-The INMA is comprised of 84 separate 501(c)3 InfraGard Member Alliances (IMAs) that represent over 45,000 InfraGard Subject Matter Experts (SMEs) nationwide.
-The Middle Tennessee InfraGard Members Alliance (IMA) began in 2005 and works in partnership with the Nashville FBI field office at 2868 Elm Hill Pike, Nashville, TN 37214.
-As of January 2017, the Middle Tennessee Members Alliance is over 415 members strong.
+The INMA is comprised of 84 separate 501(c)3 InfraGard Member Alliances (IMAs) that represent over 62,000 InfraGard Subject Matter Experts (SMEs) nationwide.
+The Middle Tennessee InfraGard Members Alliance (IMA) is a non-profit organization that began in 2005 and works in partnership with the Nashville FBI field office at 2868 Elm Hill Pike, Nashville, TN 37214.
+As of June 2019, the Middle Tennessee Members Alliance is over 500 members strong.

 What is InfraGard?